tapis-project/documentation/source/technical/systems.rst

 --------------------------------
 Effective User
 --------------------------------
-The attribute *effectiveUserId* determines the user that is used to access the underlying host.
+The attribute *effectiveUserId* determines the username that is used to access the underlying host.
 The attribute can be set to a static string indicating a specific user (such as a service account) or dynamically specified as ``${apiUserId}``.

 For the case of ``${apiUserId}``, the service resolves the variable by extracting the identity from the request to the service (i.e. the JWT).
-Note that the resolved username must exist on the host.
+Note that either the resolved username must exist on the host or a mapping of the Tapis user to a *loginUser* must be created when credentials are registered.
+For more information about mapping a Tapis user to a login user please see the section below entitled *Authentication Credentials*.

 When retrieving a system you may set the query parameter *resolveEffective* to false in order to see the unresolved value of *effectiveUserId*.